-Ten Senate Republicans propose compromise covid relief package, request meeting with Biden
+Ten Senate Republicans propose compromise covid relief package, posing challenge for Biden

 Their move comes as Democrats prepare to move forward on Monday to set up a partisan path forward for Biden’s relief bill, which Republicans have dismissed as overly costly given some $4 trillion Congress has already committed to fighting the pandemic, including $900 billion in December.

+The GOP proposal jettisons certain elements that have drawn Republican opposition, such as increasing the federal minimum wage to $15 an hour.

+It would also reduce the size of a new round of checks Biden wants to send to Americans, from $1,400 per individual to $1,000 — while significantly reducing the income limits that determine eligibility for the stimulus payments.

 A $600 billion plan that is a fraction of the size of Biden’s proposal is unlikely to draw much if any Democratic support.
-However, the GOP offer presents a test for Biden, who campaigned on being a bipartisan deal-maker and now must decide whether to ignore the GOP overture or make a genuine effort to find common ground across the aisle.
+However, the GOP offer presents a challenge for Biden, who campaigned on promises to unify Congress and the country and must decide whether to ignore the GOP overture or make a genuine effort to find common ground across the aisle.

 New Georgia Democratic senators push for fast action on new stimulus checks to fulfill campaign pledge